Back to Electronics

 For maximum privacy, look for systems that offer hybrid approaches.
 The best setup allows local storage as the primary option, with optional cloud backup that you can enable or disable at will.
 This gives you the security of local control with the convenience of remote access when you need it.

-Secure IoT Devices That Respect Privacy
+What Are Secure IoT Devices That Respect Privacy?

 Not all smart home devices need cameras to compromise your privacy.
 Many IoT devices collect usage patterns, location data, and behavioral information that can be just as revealing as video footage.
 The key is choosing devices that practice data minimization—collecting only what they need to function.